tafadzwabchingore/to-do-list/README.md

 # Development Environment

 {Describe the tools that you used to develop the software}

-Visual Studio Code (VS Code): The main editor used for writing and debugging the TypeScript code.
+- Visual Studio Code (VS Code): The main editor used for writing and debugging the TypeScript code.

-Node.js & npm: Node.js provided the runtime environment to execute the code, while npm (Node Package Manager) was used to install dependencies like inquirer.
+- Node.js & npm: Node.js provided the runtime environment to execute the code, while npm (Node Package Manager) was used to install dependencies like inquirer.

-TypeScript Compiler (tsc): Used to transpile TypeScript into JavaScript for execution in Node.js.
+- TypeScript Compiler (tsc): Used to transpile TypeScript into JavaScript for execution in Node.js.

-Git & GitHub (optional): For version control and project management.
+- Git & GitHub (optional): For version control and project management.

-Command Line / Terminal: Used to run the program and interact with the todo app.
+- Command Line / Terminal: Used to run the program and interact with the todo app.

 {Describe the programming language that you used and any libraries.}

-Programming Language
+## Programming Language

 TypeScript (TS):

-TypeScript was chosen because it provides static typing, class support, and better tooling compared to plain JavaScript.
+-TypeScript was chosen because it provides static typing, class support, and better tooling compared to plain JavaScript.

-It also improves code maintainability and reduces runtime errors.
+-It also improves code maintainability and reduces runtime errors.

-Libraries
+## Libraries

 Inquirer.js:

-A popular Node.js library used to build interactive command-line interfaces (CLI).
+- A popular Node.js library used to build interactive command-line interfaces (CLI).

-It allowed us to display menus, prompt users for input, and handle selections (like Add, Update, View, Delete, and Exit).
+- It allowed us to display menus, prompt users for input, and handle selections (like Add, Update, View, Delete, and Exit).

-This was crucial for making the Todo app user-friendly in the terminal.
+- This was crucial for making the Todo app user-friendly in the terminal.

 # Useful Websites